Revised Standard Operating Procedures 2016

 e.
 Members of both the retiring and the newly elected Assemblies shall be invited to the last general meeting of the calendar year.
 At this meeting, members of the incoming Assembly shall elect their officers and register their preferences for committee service.

 a.
 Members are expected to attend all general meetings and all appropriate committee meetings.
-All members are required to serve on one committee.
+All members are required to serve on at least one committee.

 - Advanced notification of non-attendance to general meetings should be given to either the President, Vice President or Committee Chair.

 b.
 The Rules and Elections Committee and Committee Chairs shall advise the Executive Committee of excessive absences.
 Members who appear to fall below a reasonable level of participation in Assembly activities (approximately 75%) shall be contacted regarding continued service.

 c.
 Members who are released from the assembly for non-participation will not be eligible to be re-elected to the Staff Assembly for the next two election cycles.

 a.
 Members who resign their Assembly seats should do so in writing, addressing the resignation to the President of the Assembly, with copies to the chair of the Rules and Elections Committee and the Chair of the working committee the

 b.
 Vacancies created by resignations shall be filled according to article 2e in these Standard Operating Procedures.